Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation: Methodology

 \subsubsection{Contradictions and Consistency Check}

 After each summary proposition $p^S_i$ has been aligned with its most similar EHR proposition $p^{E*}_j$, the pair is passed to a logical verification module.
 This module performs several complementary checks that jointly assess whether the two propositions can be true at the same time.
 We consider \textbf{negation}, \textbf{implication}, \textbf{temporal ordering}, \textbf{mutual exclusivity}, and \textbf{numerical consistency} on matched pairs, plus a presence check on unmatched EHR propositions.
 All summary claims pass through the same sequence of checks against their EHR ground truths.
-Below we briefly describe each check and give an illustrative example.
+All consistency checks are applied to each proposition without skipping any of them.
+Below, we briefly describe each check and give an illustrative example.

-\paragraph{Negation Check} The negation check identifies direct contradictions between summary and EHR propositions \cite{prollochs2020negation}.
+\paragraph{Negation Check:} The negation check identifies direct contradictions between summary and EHR propositions.
 It flags cases where one claim asserts the presence of an event while the other asserts its absence, for the same entity and attribute.
 We infer the negation state of each proposition using lexical cues such as “no”, “not”, “denies”, “without”, or “ruled out”, and then require the negation polarity to match when e and a are the same.
-For any pair ($p^S_i$, $p^{E*}_j$), a negation failure is triggered when the attributes agree but the negation states differ (as formalized in Equation~(\ref{eqn:negation-fail})), where $\text{neg}(\cdot)$ denotes the negation state of the proposition.
+For any pair ($p^S_i$, $p^{E*}_j$), a negation failure is triggered when the attributes agree but the negation states differ (as formalized in Equation~(\ref{eqn:negation-fail})):

-For example, if the summary states “antibiotics were not prescribed” while the EHR reports “treated with IV antibiotics for three days”, the pair is labeled NEGATION-FAIL Figure ~\ref{fig:fact-check-table}, (example 5).
+Where $\text{neg}(\cdot)$ denotes the negation state of the proposition.\\ For example, if the summary states “antibiotics were not prescribed” while the EHR reports “treated with IV antibiotics for three days”, the pair is labeled NEGATION-FAIL Figure ~\ref{fig:fact-check-table}, (example 5).
 Similarly, “no evidence of pneumonia” in the summary and “treated for pneumonia” in the EHR also constitute a negation conflict.

-\paragraph{Implication Check}
+\paragraph{Implication Check:}